RomainCtl/RecoFinement/docs/developers/database.md

 ### Content similarity

-All content table have a "Many to many" relationship with itself, it store the ratio of similarity between two contents (only the highest will be stored).
+All content tables have a "Many to many" relationship with itself, it stores the ratio of similarity between two contents (only the highest will be stored).

 ![Recofinement content similarity schema](../assets/images/Recofinement_content_similarity.png)